Honduras is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Honduras is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Honduras has not completely implemented its 2015 AML and DNFBP laws.
-Honduras lacks a national AML strategy, but has focused on high-priority offenses, such as money laundering linked to organized crime.
+Honduras has not completely implemented its 2015 AML or DNFBP laws, but in 2019 established an AML strategy and focused on high-priority offenses, such as money laundering linked to organized crime.

-Lack of coordination among units within the National Banking and Insurance Commission (CNBS) limits the operation of the AML regulatory system.
-The Interagency Commission for the Prevention of Money Laundering and Terrorist Financing (CIPLAFT) was not active during 2018.
-The Tax Administration Service was the only Honduran agency with an active CIPLAFT unit meeting Honduran legal requirements.
+Lack of institutional coordination limits the operation of the AML regulatory system, and the Tax Administration Service was the only Honduran agency with an active AML unit that meets Honduran legal requirements.

-The general lack of investigative capacity in complex financial transactions contributes to a favorable money laundering climate.
-Mediocre interagency coordination impedes progress towards prosecution of money laundering or other financial crimes.
+The general lack of investigative capacity regarding complex financial transactions contributes to a favorable money laundering climate.
 However, Honduras has been able to achieve some results in money laundering and corruption cases and has sought international cooperation.

 There are no international sanctions currently in force against this country.